pyupio/pyup-django/README.md

 # Support

-If you are using `safety` in one of your projects, please consider getting a paid [pyup.io](https://pyup.io) account.
+If you are using `pyup-django` in one of your projects, please consider getting a paid [pyup.io](https://pyup.io) account.
 This is what makes projects like this possible.